vijaysharm/ehyo-android/README.md

 ++ Should print the number of documents modified (look a the way git does commits)

 + Check if the project structure is valid
-++ Need to determine when to notify the user that the directory they are loading from is invalid.
 ++ You don't want to throw an exception when they run ./bin/ehyo ... you want them to see the usage.
-++ You also don't want to show an exception when all they want to do is run list

 + As part of the list plugin, we should be able to provide a filter option